Parsl/parslguts/pickle.rst

 like i said environments have to be consistent. this arises when people try to use insufficiently consistent environments: things work OK most of the time because no "worker side only" objects are sent around,

-.. todo:: i think there's a funcx approach to this that i could link to that turns exceptions into strings, which are basic pickle data types we should always be able to unpickle.
+.. todo:: i think there's a funcx approach to this that i could link to that turns exceptions into strings, which are basic pickle data types we should always be able to unpickle. see issue #3474

 TODOs